Can a ketogenic diet help promote recovery after a traumatic brain injury?

 The Reasoning Behind Adopting a Ketogenic Diet for Traumatic Brain Injury Recovery

 In a balanced diet, glucose (from carbohydrates) is the brain’s primary source of energy.
-However, after a traumatic brain injury, the brain may not be able to process glucose as efficiently.
+However, after a traumatic brain injury, the brain may not be able to process glucose as efficiently as it did before.

 A major concern in traumatic brain injury recovery is getting your brain enough energy to promote healing.
 This is where the ketogenic diet may be able to help!